jwhited02/module-10-challenge/README.md

 The starter code was extremely helpful in providing a layout for the task.
 Without it, I might have been quite lost.
 The analysis was straightforward due to its similarities to class activities.

 ## App Development
 The class activity about Flask was a great resource for starting part 2 of this challenge, which involved designing the climate app.
-Most of the issues I had was something pretty simple, which was just replacing the
+Once I got to the Start and Start and End routes it got a little bit trickier, but I was able to figure it out.
+The major issue I was having was just figuring out that I needed to replace the <start> and <end> with the actual dates when I was typing in the URL to check it, which made me feel pretty dumb.
+With that being said, here are the links to each route's URL:

 ## Routes
 The URLs for each route in the climate app are as follows: